So you want to get motivated to write.

 I don’t recommend the drinking but alongside tracking your word-count, record how long you spend writing.

-Well, sometimes the hours you put in the chair are as important as the words you lay out on the page.
+Sometimes, the hours you put in the chair are as important as the words you layout on the page.
 And that’s enough to keep motivated.

 4. Get Your Blood Pumping